gagedoug13/techtonic-apprenticeship-initial-pre-work/README.md

 **Say Hello to JavaScript Challenges**
 - This lesson was a good refresher on the different built in methods used in JavaScript and the type of thinking that is required to solve certain challenges.
 I didn't get stuck on any lessons but I did find a few of them to be pretty challenging.
 This course covers quite a bit of material briefly without getting too in debth so I would've like to see them dig deeper into for loops and other parts of the course.
 There were a few different lessons that I had taken something good from while working on this section.
 I hadn't heard of the 'delete' property in JavaScript so I thought that was cool to be able to delete a key and value from an object.
 I can see how it'd be helpful to be able to delete some piece of data from a database using the 'delete' method.

+### Introduction to ES6
+**Say Hello to ES6**
+- This was definitely the most challenging section in the program but also the most rewarding.
+ES6 offers a ton of different ways to clean up your code and provide clarity when working on a project.
+Implementing destructuring is an awesome way to refactor your code as well.
+I also learned a couple things about destructuring that I didn't know before, like how you can name variables in a nested object.
+I thought that was super interesting.